Who We Are

 In 1983 Link-Up (NSW) received funding from the Commonwealth Department of Aboriginal Affairs, this enabled the establishment of the first Link-Up NSW building and employees.
 In 1984, Link-Up was formally incorporated under the Aboriginal Councils and Associations Act.

-Jamie is a proud Kamilaroi man from Coonamble with strong family ties to Moree and Gulargambone.
-He worked as a Teacher, Head Teacher, Deputy Principal and with TAFE NSW for 7 years in Western NSW in towns such as Coonamble, Narromine, Dubbo and Condobolin.
-The desire to lead this organisation came from his passion for the Stolen Generations.
-He believes every Aboriginal family has been affected by the past Government policies and is proud to be the Chief Executive Officer for an organisation that reunites Aboriginal peoples back to culture, community and kin while supporting them on their healing journey.
-Jamie enjoys spending his spare time with his partner and two daughters.
-He has a love for sports, specifically Rugby League and is a proud Parramatta Eels supporter.
+Jamie Sampson is a proud Kamilaroi man from Coonamble with strong family ties to Moree and Gulargambone.
+He worked as a Teacher, Head Teacher, Deputy Principal and with Tafe NSW for 7 years in Western NSW in towns such as Coonamble, Naromine, Dubbo and Condobolin.
+The desire to lead this organisation came from his passion for Stolen Generations.
+He believes every Aboriginal family has been affected by the past government policies and is proud to be the Chief Executive Officer for an organisation that reunites Aboriginal peoples back to culture, community and kin while supporting them on their healing journey.
+Jamie enjoys spending his spare time with his two daughters.
+He has a love for sports, especially Rugby League and is a proud Parramatta Eeels supporter.

 Meet the Board